nhn/tui.date-picker/docs/getting-started.md

 ## v4.0.0 Migration Guide
 In v4.0.0, jQuery is removed.
 It might cause other components to fail if they pass a jQuery object as a container.

-Previously, you can use a `jQuery` object to create an instance.
+Previously, you can use a `jQuery` to create an instance.
 ```javascript
 // v3
 var instance = new tui.DatePicker($('#datepicker-wrapper'), {